 You can also create a task via the dashboard of a campaign: in this case, it is automatically linked to the campaign which it was created from.

-After a task is created, it is added to the campaign schedule and the list of tasks.
-To edit a task, select it from the schedule or click its name in the task overview, and click the Open link.
+After a task is created, it is added to the campaign schedule, the campaign dashboard, and the list of tasks.
+To edit a task, click its name from the list of tasks, or select it from the schedule or the campaign dashboard, and click Open.

-Task life cycle is presented in Life cycle.
+Task life cycle is presented in this section.

-Only the operator in charge of a task is authorized to close it.
+Only the operator in charge of a task is allowed to close it.

-You may specify the operators involved in carrying out the task.
-These operators aren’t authorized to close the task.
-They may only approve the task assigned to them.
+You may specify more operators involved in carrying out the task.
+These operators are not allowed to close the task: they may only approve the task assigned to them.

-Click Ok and then input the usage rate: this represents the load assigned to the operator for the duration of task execution.
+Enter the usage rate: this represents the workload assigned to the operator for the duration of task execution.
 This rate is an indication only and is expressed as a percentage.

 For each operator, you can enter a scheduled workload and an actual workload.
 These durations are also for information purposes only.

-It’s possible to configure a reminder, which will be sent automatically to all operators involved in the task before its end date.
+You can configure a reminder from the Add a reminder… link.
+An email notification will be sent to all operators involved in the task before its end date.

 The operator dashboard lets you check their workload (other tasks in progress).